Four Great Museums, One Great Location, One Admission Price

 St. Joseph Museum, 3406 Frederick Avenue, 9 to Noon for Kindergarten through 3rd and 1 to 4 p.m. for 4th through 6th grades

 These robotics workshops will be led by high school science instructor Rich Piper.
 The morning session includes hands-on demonstrations of robotics, early childhood coding activities, and making WiggleBots for students in Kindergarten through 3rd grades.
 The afternoon session will include participating in hands-on simple and intermediate robotics activities, games related to coding, and creating a make-it & take-it robot, as well as building WiggleBots for students in 4th through 6th grades.
 The sessions are limited to 25 students.
-The cost of the workshop is $25 per student and paid reservations are required.
 To reserve a space, call (816) 232-8471 or click below and use the registration form on the events page!

 Museums Members are Free!